dolphin-technologies/MOVE-sample-iOS/README.md

 ## To run this project:

-1. Request a product API Key by contacting Dolphin MOVE.
+1. Obtain an API Key from the [Move Dashboard](https://dashboard.movesdk.com/admin/sdkConfig/keys).
 2. Using the terminal, navigate to the project folder and run `pod install`
 3. From finder, open the repository's workspace MoveSDKSample.xcworkspace with Xcode.
 4. In Configuration.plist file, replace the Bearer value with the product API Key you received.